pkholland/anon/README.md

 ```

 This code isn't meant to be fully correct, it's missing mutex's and stuff.
-But it shows a central feature of many server designs where there exists
+But it shows a central feature of many server designs where there exists some
-some kind of queue, here shows as deque `g_new_connections` where one thread
+kind of queue, here shows as the std::deque `g_new_connections`, where one thread
 of execution accepts new server connections as fast as it can and puts each
 one on a queue.
 Another thread of execution pulls items off the of the queue
 and processes them as fast as it can.
 The basic idea shown here is that there